orengine/orengine/README.md

 # Why Orengine?

-- __Speed:__ Orengine is designed from the ground up to be the fastest async engine available in the Rust ecosystem.
+- __Speed:__ Orengine is designed from the ground up to be the fastest async runtime available in the Rust ecosystem.

 - __Memory Efficiency:__ Optimized for low-latency and high-throughput workloads, Orengine ensures minimal memory overhead, allowing your application to scale very well.